bleckers/brtro-420-better-blazin/README.md

 The (topside) schematic/pinout for the serial port:
 ![UART Pinout](https://cdn.hackaday.io/images/5605181570455859567.png)

-You can use any USB to serial adapter to connect to this port.
+You can use any USB to UART adapter to connect to this port.
+Note MCU TX will connect to the RX port of your UART adapter and MCU RX to the TX port of the adapter.

 The Arduino board files are based on the Mattairtech Xeno Mini SAMC (ATSAMC21G18A) supported firmware here - https://github.com/mattairtech/ArduinoCore-samd .
 The easiest way to get it working is to load the Mattairtech board, then replace the installed board files with the ones from the mod zip in this repo.
 I will get something more streamlined if there is any demand, but should get you up and running